AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-50817-optimizes-cron-job-sales-clean-quotes-to-run-faster.md

 ---
 # ACSD-50817: Optimizes CRON job `sales_clean_quotes` to run faster

-The ACSD-50817 patch fixes the issue where the **CRON** job `sales_clean_quotes` has been optimized to run faster by adding a composite index on the `store_id` and `updated_at` columns in the quote table.
+The ACSD-50817 patch optimizes the cron job `sales_clean_quotes` to run faster by adding a composite index on the `store_id` and `updated_at` columns in the quote table.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.31 is installed.
 The patch ID is ACSD-50817.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions